COSMOS-UALR/TopicStreamsTools/README.md

 Specifies the orientation of the json file.
 Needed for JSON files.
 See the documentation below (arguments for 'orient') for acceptable values: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_json.html

+1. roundToDay
+If defined and True, rounds dates to the nearest day.
+Better for larger corpora spanning over multiple months.

 1. reloadData
 Make sure this is set to True is your data has changed.
 Otherwise the program will use stored information and the output will stay the same.